shafigh75/huma_challenge/README.md

 ---
 ### NOTE about visualizer:
-for convinience, I commented the ipWhitelist section in docker-compose file. but we can't leave our lovely panel unsecure now can we? so i added basic Auth functionality. this is the credentials:
+for convenience, I commented the ipWhitelist section in docker-compose file. but we can't leave our lovely panel unsecure now can we? so i added basic Auth functionality. this is the credentials:
 ```bash
 USERNAME: mohammad